a project by Pål Moddi Knutsen

 Ashdot himself disagreed that the song was primarily political.
 To an Israeli TV station, he stated that “I have a problem with calling something a protest song or a political song.
 This song talks about what happens to our kids when they enter the army.”

-In 1973, Darwish joined the militant Palestine Liberation Organization and was banned from Israel.
-He did not return to Haifa until 2005.
-Darwish spent most of his adult life in exile in Lebanon, where the central topic of his poetry was the longing for watan - a homeland.
+In 1973, Darwish joined the militant Palestine Liberation Organization and chose to leave Israel.
+Darwish spent most of his adult life in exile in Lebanon, where the central topic of his poetry was the longing for watan – a homeland.

 Oh my father, I am Joseph is characteristic of Darwish’s poetry.
 The poem is Darwish’s rendition of the Quranic verse about Joseph, son of Jacob, the youngest of 12 brothers.
 He dreams that he will one day become a great king.
 Upon hearing this, his brothers get furious, and scorns Joseph for his ridiculous vision.